CESNET/UltraGrid/README.md

        autogen.sh            Build script
        configure.ac          "       "
        Makefile.in           "       "
-       bootstrap_gpujpeg.sh  script to download and build GPUJPEG for use with UG CONTRIBUTING.md       Various information for contributors
+       CONTRIBUTING.md       Various information for contributors
        COPYRIGHT             Full license terms and conditions
        Doxyfile              Doxygen configuration